Key Specs of Kia Sonet

-Kia Sonet Variants: It is available in six variants: HTE, HTK, HTK+, HTX, HTX+, and GTX+.
+Kia Sonet Variants: The sub-4m SUV is sold in six trims: HTE, HTK, HTK+, HTX, HTX+, and GTX+.

-Kia Sonet Seating Capacity: Kia offers the Sonet in a 5-seater layout.
+Kia Sonet Seating Capacity: The Kia Sonet can seat five.

 The transmission options on offer are a 6-speed iMT (clutchless manual) and a 7-speed DCT with the 1.0-litre turbo-petrol, a 5-speed MT with the 1.2-litre petrol, and a 6-speed MT or AT with the 1.5-litre diesel engine.
 The Sonet’s claimed fuel efficiency figures are as follows: